 The Troy City BOE recognizes the importance of communication between parents and students.
 Therefore, student cellular phones are allowed for extracurricular activities/functions that are outside of the 8:00-3:04 school day.
 For activities outside of the typical school day, the sponsor, coach, or director must explain how students should use phones to communicate with parents.
-Student cell phones should not be visible and should be not in use during instructional time.
-Students breaking this policy will face disciplinary action.
+Student cell phones should not be visible and should be powered-off during the school day.
+Students breaking this policy will face disciplinary action. (see cell phone policy at the end of the handbook.